rikigigi/analisi/README.md

 MSDcm_t^{typej}&=\frac{1}{N_{ave}}\sum_{l=1}^{N_{ave}}\left|^{typej}cm_{t+l}-^{typej}cm_{l}\right|^2 \\
 \end{aligned}
 $$
-If the option `-mean-square-displacement-self` is provided in the command line or in the python interface the documented argument is set to `True`, the atomic mean square displacement for each atomic species is calculated in the reference system of the center of mass of that particular atomic specie.
+If the option `--mean-square-displacement-self` is provided in the command line or in the python interface the documented argument is set to `True`, the atomic mean square displacement for each atomic species is calculated in the reference system of the center of mass of that particular atomic specie.
 That is, in this case the following is computed:
 $$
 \begin{aligned}
 MSD_t^{typej}&=\frac{1}{N_{typej}}\sum_{i|type(i)=typej}\frac{1}{N_{ave}}\sum_{l=1}^{N_{ave}}\left|(^i{\bf x}_{t+l}-^{typej}cm_{t+l})-(^i{\bf x}_l-^{typej}cm_{l})\right|^2 \\